 Strip Farming Boosts York County Productivity

-County farmers are celebrating its 20th anniversary of participation with special programs and ceremonies.
+County farmers are celebrating their 20th anniversary of participation with special programs and ceremonies.

 Musser operates a farm in Manchester.
-He has raised potatoes, peaches, corn, barley, oats, wheat, chickens, turkeys and fattened steers and hogs.
+He has raised potatoes, peaches, corn, barley, oats, wheat, chickens, turkeys, fattened steers, and hogs.

-The Musser farm was selected as an outstanding example of farm family life and for a full length colour movie, "For Years to Come," which was shown by U.S. Department of Agriculture through the nation, China and Russia.
+The Musser farm was selected as an outstanding example of farm family life for a full-length color movie, “For Years to Come,” by the U.S. Department of Agriculture throughout the nation, China, and Russia.

 York County depends heavily upon its agriculture.
-More than 40 per cent of the 200,000 persons live in rural areas and are engaged in agriculture or related industries.
-Average farm is 75 acres, 90 per cent owned by the farmer.
+More than 40 percent of the 200,000 persons live in rural areas and are engaged in agriculture or related industries.
+The average farm is 75 acres, 90 percent owned by the farmer.
 This farmland is valued at $65 million and provides an annual income of $32 million.

 Musser Farm As It Was Worked 16 Years Ago